Heacham: Church

-"About the latter end of August, a Dutch man of Warr of the burden of a 160 tunnes arrived at Point-Comfort, the Comandors name Capt Jope, his Pilott for the West Indies one Mr Marmaduke an Englishman.
-They mett with the Treasurer in the West Indyes, and determined to hold consort shipp hetherward, but in their passage lost one the other.
-He brought not any thing but 20. and odd Negroes, which the Governor and Cape Marchant bought for victualls (whereof he was in greate need as he pretended) at the best and easyest rates they could."

 Pocahontas

-Heacham has historic ties to Matoaka (better known as Pocahontas), who married John Rolf (sic) on 5 April 1614 at a church in Jamestown, Virginia.
+Heacham has historic ties to Matoaka (better known as Pocahontas), who married John Rolfe on 5 April 1614 at a church in Jamestown, Virginia.
 Rolfe took his wife, Rebecca (Pocahontas), and their two-year-old son, Thomas, to visit his family at Heacham Hall in 1616, but settled in Brentford.
 A year later, Rebecca died in Gravesend, when John was going to return her to Virginia.
 She was laid to rest at St George's parish churchyard.
 After that, John returned to Virginia with Tomocomo.
 Samuel Argall commanded the ship.
 Thomas was guarded by Lewis Stukley and later adopted by John's brother Henry.
 John married Jane Pierce two years later.
 They soon had a daughter named Elizabeth.
 Perhaps John lost his life in the 1622 Native American massacre near Jamestown.
 The Rolfe family residence, Heacham Hall, burned down in 1941.

 Beaches

 Heacham became popular as a seaside resort with the Victorians, when the railway between King's Lynn and Hunstanton opened in the early 1860s.
 This culminated in the building of the Jubilee Bridge in 1887 to replace an old wooden bridge, using unspent subscriptions from parishioners to the celebrations for Queen Victoria's Diamond Jubilee.
 Heacham is still popular as a seaside resort.
 Both the North Beach (Jubilee) Road and South Beach Road are lined with caravan parks.

 Heacham's beaches are on the east banks of The Wash.
 They are among the few in eastern England where the sun sets over the sea, not the land.

 On 29 July 1929, Mercedes Gleitze became the first woman to swim The Wash, completing the crossing on a third attempt.
 Originally aiming for Hunstanton, she came ashore at Heacham after battling strong tides for over 13 hours.

 Heacham was badly affected by the North Sea flood of 1953: nine people died when the sea broke through.
 In early 2013, an exhibition of the North Sea Flood was held at St Mary's Church, with contributions from Heacham's infant and junior schools and from other villagers.